guenthermi/SimilarityMeasure/README.md

 # SimilarityMeasure
-Compute for one node in a graph the most similar one
+SimilarityMeasure - compute for one node in a graph the most similar one

+## Build
 To build SimilarityMeasure you need to install the development package for libcurl

+## Run
+You can run SimilarityMeasure as follows:

+SimilarityMeasures [indexFileLocation/IndexFileName]

+## Index Files
 You need an index out of a .map and a .data file (examples are available below).
 You have to store the files in the same folder with the same name.

-You can run SimilarityMeasure as follows:

-./SimilarityMeasures [indexFileLocation]

 You can download sample index files from Wikidata under following urls: